collective/collective.statusview/README.rst

 __ https://docs.plone.org/manage/deploying/production/status_check.html

-The user can configure if the site is considered "healthy" or "sick", and the view will return the corresponding HTTP status code and body text.
+The user can configure if the site is considered *healthy* or *sick*, and the view will return the corresponding HTTP status code and body text.
 The configuration can be done per Zope instance or globally.